-Understanding Your Rental Property Inventory
+Inventory for Your Rental Property

+Don’t underestimate the power of the inventory when moving into your new rental property.
 Inventories are in place to protect your deposit and the property from damage.
 Therefore, whether it’s your first-time renting or not, it’s important to check the inventory!
+Here’s some advice on what’s what.

 What is an inventory?